circularvortex/testme/sites/all/modules/fb/README.txt

   Enable fb_connect.module for Facebook Connect and/or
   fb_canvas.module for Canvas Page apps.

+  Pages at http://drupal.org/node/932690 will help you decide which other modules you need to enable for your particular needs.

-To support Facebook Connect and/or Canvas Pages, read on...
+To support Facebook Connect, Canvas Pages, and/or Social Plugins that require an Application, read on...

 - You must enable clean URLs.
 If you don't, some links that drupal